The following is a list of the many common questions I get from hunters interested in Saskatchewn waterfowl hunts every year.

 A. It is an 80 minute drive on a good highway, no gravel or rough roads

-A. We will book hunts from 1 single hunter to a maximum of 12 together
+A. We can book hunts from 1 single hunter to a maximum of 24

-A. We hunt groups of 6 per guide per field, any groups smaller than 6 people will be matched up with other hunters to make a group of 6 unless otherwise agreed upon
+A. We generally hunt groups of 6-8 per guide per field, any groups smaller than 6 people will be matched up with other hunters to make a full group unless otherwise agreed upon

 A. No you will only ever share a room with someone from your own hunting party, if you are an odd numbered group you may be put in a family suite which has an extra bedroom and 2 queen beds and 1 king.
-If you do not want to share a room with anyone from your hunting party there is a private room fee of $250.
-If you are a single hunter you will be required to pay the private room fee
+If you do not want to share a room with anyone from your hunting party there is a private room fee.
+If you are a single hunter you will be required to pay the private room fee as well

 A. We provide 12 gauge, 3 inch, steel shot only in different sizes ranging from BB-#4 shot, any hunters that would like something different can stop at the Cabelas in Saskatoon before driving to North Battleford.
 Your firearms declaration is a license that allows you to purchase ammunition.
 Please double check your firearms to see if they accept 2 3/4 inch, 3 inch or 3 1/2 inch shells

 A. Once you have confirmed dates and the number of hunters in your party, I will send you a welcome package with more information and a few forms to fill out, these forms will need to be mailed back to me along with a check for the deposit, your deposit is 50% of the cost of the hunt, your hunt dates will not be saved until a deposit is received.
 If and when you are ready to book a hunt follow this link: BOOK YOUR HUNT NOW

 A. Your deposit and final payments are non-refundable, for any reason, including illness, death, divorce, natural disasters etc. You are advised to purchase 3rd party trip cancellation insurance in the event you need to cancel your hunt.